 An idiom is a figure of speech that means something different than a literal translation of the words would lead one to believe.
 For example, "it's raining cats and dogs" is a common idiom in English, but it's not meant to be taken literally: Household pets are not falling from the sky!
 It's a colorful way of saying that it’s raining really hard outside.

 Because idioms are such interesting ways to get a point across, they're often seen in literature.
-In fact, many of the most common idioms were originally coined by great writers as a unique metaphor; then people liked them enough to start using them in everyday conversation.
+In fact, many of the most common idioms we use today were originally coined by great writers as a unique metaphor; then people liked them enough to start using them in everyday conversation.
 See how many of these famous examples of idioms in literature you recognize.

 William Shakespeare was a master of using the English language in new ways, and many of the figures of speech we use today come from his plays.
 Here's a sampling of them: